 On the black earth spread white with rime,

 Some other in the house than we!

 In this stanza of The Farmer’s Bride, the farmer describes the seasons as they change, allowing the reader to understand that time has passed by with the farmer and his wife in this estranged relationship.
 Though time passes, the farmer never becomes aware of his own doing in his wife’s estrangement.
-Rather, he continues to feel self pity.
+Rather, he continues to feel self-pity.
 He asks himself what the point of Christmas is if he doesn’t have anyone to share it with.
 He specifies that there is no one in the house but he and his wife.
 He is possibly wishing for children and a family.
-It does not seem that he will after have such things if his wife will never let him come near her.
+It does not seem that he will after having such things if his wife will never let him come near her.
 Still, he does not seek to help her.
 Rather, he feels sorry for himself.

 She sleeps up in the attic there

 Betwixt us.
 Oh! my God! the down,

 The soft young down of her, the brown,

 The brown of her—her eyes, her hair, her hair!